-- Draft Papers: The Cluster Office will request draft examination papers at the end of Term 1 and will set a deadline before the end of January. - Conventions and Confidentiality: Remind colleagues of any conventions specific to the composition of examination papers and of the need for confidentiality in their preparation. - Exam Timetabling Requirements: Inform the Registry team by the deadline (School Key Dates Calendar.) of any timetabling requirements and any overlapping papers (where the same questions are used on more than one paper, i.e.modules with shared undergraduate and postgraduate
+- Draft Papers: The Department Office will request draft examination papers at the end of Term 1 and will set a deadline before the end of January. - Conventions and Confidentiality: Remind colleagues of any conventions specific to the composition of examination papers and of the need for confidentiality in their preparation. - Exam Timetabling Requirements: Inform the Registry by the deadline of any timetabling requirements and any overlapping papers (where the same questions are used on more than one paper, i.e.modules with shared undergraduate and postgraduate teaching.